rchampieux/Library-Journal-OA-Webinar/README.md

             * Find them where they are (twitter, GitHub, on-campus student events).
             * Small pockets of funding go a long way.

-    * Provdide learning opportunities that impact researchers' success
+    * Provide learning opportunities that impact researchers' success
         * [BioData Club](https://biodata-club.github.io/) - addressing gaps in the PhD student curriculum
-            * Learned about this 2 years ago from students
             * Using skill building that can help people in their lab right now.
 Their motivation is to do better work, graduate faster, impress their PI.
 These skills are also foundational to open science and/or executed through open science tools and platforms (e.g Github, R, etc.)

          * Providing professional dev opportunities, otherwise wouldn't have access to.